 - Discard the first 50 ml (1.7 fl oz) of distillate and place another spirit collector under the nozzle, this time one that can hold up to 800 ml (27.1 fl oz).

 - Check the ABV of your spirit with an alcoholmeter.
 It should be approximately 60% ABV (120 proof).
-You need to dilute this down to 40% ABV (80 proof) by adding water to it.
-Try using this calculator to see exactly what volume of water you need to add.
+Dilute to 40% ABV (80 proof) by adding water.
+Use this calculator to get the precise volume of water to add.

 - You may wish to filter your diluted spirit through a carbon filter to polish it.
-This will give you a smoother, well-rounded gin and definitely contributes to a better final product.
-While polishing your spirit, you can distill the second batch of wash if you'd like but the remaining wash can also be kept in an airtight container for up to a week.
+Filtering your spirit will give you a smoother, well-rounded gin and contributes to a better final product.
+While polishing your spirit, you can distill the second batch of wash, or the remaining wash can be kept in an airtight container for up to a week.

 - Once you have polished the spirit, add it to the Air Still boiler and dilute it further by adding water until you reach the 4 L (1.1 US Gal) mark.
-This should take you to around 12% ABV (24 proof).
+At this point, you should have around 12% ABV (24 proof).

-- Add 30-35 g of gin botanicals to the infusion basket and fit the basket to the underside of the Air Still lid by holding the lid upright and lining up the dimple on the basket with the notch on the lid.
-Rotate it to secure.
-Do not turn the lid upside down at any point or you will block the vapour outlet.
+- Add 30-35 g of gin botanicals to the infusion basket and fit the basket to the underside of the Air Still head unit by holding it upright and lining up the dimple on the basket with the notch on the lid.
+Rotate to secure.
+Do not turn the lid upside down at any point, or you will block the vapour outlet.

-- Turn your Air Still on again and distill it as you did in the previous run.
+- Turn your Air Still on again and begin distilling as you did in the initial stripping run.

-- Once you've collected your spirit, use the alcoholmeter to check the ABV and use the calculator to dilute it back down to 40% ABV (80 proof).
+- Once you've collected your spirit, use the alcoholmeter to check the ABV and the calculator to add the amount of water needed to dilute to 40% ABV (80 proof).

-- You can now bottle your gin!
-We suggest leaving it in the bottle for a few days to mellow and let the flavours settle in .
+- You can now bottle your gin.
+We suggest leaving your gin in the bottle for a few days to mellow and let the flavours settle.